Important lessons don’t always require big investments.

 4. Accelerated, iterative testing helps keep us safe and secure.

-Controller Hardware-in-the-Loop (C-HIL) testing increased system test coverage under a wide range of conditions – and enabled the prediction of emergent behaviors prior to installation.
+C-HIL testing increased system test coverage under a wide range of conditions – and enabled the prediction of emergent behaviors prior to installation.
 Typhoon HIL’s automated testing supports the extensive examination of system responses and the development of operating and response procedures.
 This system may have been the first microgrid to use C-HIL testing to satisfy IEEE Standard 2030.8.

 The Otis Microgrid Project is not just a cost-effective initiative; it demonstrates how to create energy value and resilience through the forward-thinking and informed use of new digital power technologies.